manojgayala/POPL1/Language Manual.md

   declarator\
   declarator `=` initializer*

-#### functions and Constructors:
+#### Functions and Constructors:

-func-declaration along with the declarator also contain the definition of the function which is a given by func-initializer
+Func-declaration along with the declarator also contain the definition of the function which is a given by func-initializer

 *func-declaration:     -->for functions\
   `$`func-declarator `<<` type-specifier `'\n'` func-initializer*